 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Watsco Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how WSO stock compares to 2,000+ US-based stocks, and to peers in the Producer Manufacturing sector and Building Products industry.
+We show how WSO stock compares to 2,000+ US-based stocks, and to peers in the Wholesale Trade sector and Warm Air Heating and Air-Conditioning Equipment and Supplies Merchant Wholesalers industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.